Edith Branson: Personal life and family

-Born on December 11, 1891, Branson was the daughter of Eugene Cunningham Branson (1861–1933), a teacher and school administrator, and his wife Lottie Lanier Smith (1868–1940).
-She had three siblings, Frank Lanier Branson (1889–1977), Philip Lanier Branson (1895–1988), and Elizabeth Lanier Branson (19031980.
-She graduated from high school but did not attend college.
+Born on December 11, 1891, Branson graduated from high school but did not attend college.
 In 1914 she married Young Berryman Smith.
 The couple were married in Chapel Hill and initially lived in Atlanta where Smith was an attorney with a local law firm.
 A Georgia native, he had been educated at the University of Georgia and Columbia Law School.
 In 1915, when he joined the law faculty at Columbia, they moved to Manhattan.
 By 1919 Smith was a full professor and in 1930 he became the school's Dean, a position he retained until 1952.
 Smith served on an Armed Forces committee to prepare a plan for giving military personnel educational opportunities at the close of World War II and was chairman of the New York State Law Revision Commission in 1947.
-The couple had one child, a son named Charles Branson Smith (1919-2003).
+The couple had one child.

 Branson died on March 29, 1976, in Chapel Hill, North Carolina, and was buried in the Old Chapel Hill Cemetery.